 A public task is a task the University has been assigned by the parliament or Government.
 The Higher Education Act states that the University’s task is to conduct education, research and to “include third stream activities and the provision of information about their activities, as well as ensuring that benefit is derived from their research findings.”
 When working on these tasks, you are allowed to process personal data that is necessary to carry out these tasks.

-Public tasks include:
+Public tasks also include:

 - necessary support operations such as governance and management, finance, provision of premises, IT support et cetera.